KQM-git/TCL/characters/geo/itto.md

 ### **Stay a While and Listen Up**

 After using **Royal Descent: Behold, Itto the Evil!**, Arataki Itto gains 2 stacks of **Superlative Superstrength**.
 After 1s, Itto will gain 1 stack of **Superlative Superstrength** every 0.5s for 1.5s.
+* The second part of **Stay a While and Listen Up** begins around 50 frames later than according to its description.

 {% endtab %}